sansumbrella/Pockets/README.md

+# Pockets

 What have I got in my pocket?
 A collection of utilities of varying utility.
 Intended for use with Cinder 0.8.5.
 Written against clang/C++11.

 These bits of software are written as a library; each piece should stand on its own as something generally useful.